 - Predictive Modeling: Predictive Modeling is a technique for predicting what will happen in the future.
 Kenna enables security and IT teams to finally adopt predictive vulnerability management by evaluating the risk of a vulnerability as soon as it is discovered and long before an exploit can be built by leveraging machine learning, predictive modeling, and other data science approaches.
 With a validated 94 percent accuracy record, our predictive modeling predicts the weaponization of emerging vulnerabilities and then prioritizes repair depending on the risk of exploitation.
 This offers your company the foresight it needs to patch high-risk vulnerabilities before an attacker may exploit them.

 - Engine for Remediation Intelligence: Kenna selects remediation activities based on what will have the greatest impact on your risk score.
 A ticketing system is used to track the vulnerabilities that represent the highest risk to the company and whose solution will have the largest impact on risk score reduction.
 Because vulnerabilities are prioritized based on their risk score rather than the number of assets that may be impacted, these suggestions improve efficacy across the board.

 6. OWASP Threat Dragon

-The OWASP Threat Dragon modeling software is used to produce threat model diagrams as part of the safe development lifecycle.
+The OWASP Threat Dragon is an open source threat modeling tool that is used to produce threat model diagrams as part of the safe development lifecycle.

 It may be used to record potential risks and decide how to mitigate them, as well as to provide a visual representation of the threat model components and danger surfaces.